-Sawyer says warrant issued for Confederate flag-wielding man she accused of threats

-MEMPHIS, Tenn. — Shelby County Commissioner Tami Sawyer said Friday that a warrant had been issued for a man who unloaded a profanity-laced tirade against her in front of news crews.

-Earlier this week, as Sawyer made remarks to media in front of the burial site of General Nathan Bedford Forrest in Memphis, a man hurled profanity at Sawyer while waving a Confederate flag.
+Man seen on camera yelling profanities at Sawyer speaks as warrant issued for his arrest

+George Johnson is wanted on a misdemeanor assault charge, but when he spoke with WREG, he didn’t seem terribly concerned and initially labelled the warrant “fake news.”

+“You want to write up some false [expletive] warrant and some b* charge that ain’t gonna stick in court, go ahead,” Johnson said.

-The man was part of a crew that was dismantling a pedestal that had supported statue of Forrest before it was removed in 2017.
-The statue and the remains will be shipped to a museum in Columbia, Tennessee.
+Johnson was part of a volunteer crew that was dismantling a pedestal that had supported Nathan Bedford Forrest’s statue before it was removed in 2017.
+Crews were also removing the remains of the Confederate general and former Ku Klux Klan leader.

+Johnson claims that Tuesday’s hostilities were sparked by Sawyer when she removed several of his Confederate flags from some fencing and tossed them on the ground.
+WREG’s camera started rolling after Johnson says this happened and shows him calling Sawyer a Communist and using an obscenity.
+A short time later, the video shows Sawyer grabbing a Confederate flag and tossing it over the fencing.

+“We were there to honor a great man and do what the city wanted us to do in a respectful way and she came up there with full-fledged disrespect and I gave it right back to her,” Johnson said.

+“I have no apologies whatsoever for what I did because this is my heritage,” he added.

-Sawyer said the warrant was not for an arrest, but a court summons.
+Sawyer posted about Johnson’s warrant Friday afternoon, initially saying it wasn’t for an arrest, but for a court summons.
+Later Friday evening, the arrest warrant was issued.

-Several elected officials in a press conference Friday afternoon called for Johnson’s arrest by Memphis police and the Shelby County District Attorney General.
+Several elected officials in a press conference Friday afternoon called for Johnson’s arrest by Memphis Police and the Shelby County District Attorney General.

 State Rep. Antonio Parkinson asked police and the DA to arrest people who made threats, the TBI to investigate, and Congressman Steve Cohen to investigate at the federal level.
 Parkinson said Sawyer had also received threats of physical harm and rape online.